-The following is a summary of the principal provisions of the Amended Plan and its operation, including the proposed Amendment.
-A copy of the proposed Amendment is attached as Appendix A to this proxy statement.
-A copy of the full 2018 Plan (as amended to date), with proposed deletions indicated by strike-out and proposed revisions to be made by the Amendment indicated by bold and underline, is attached as Appendix B to this proxy statement and is incorporated herein by reference.
-The following description of the Amended Plan does not purport to be complete and is qualified in its entirety by reference to Appendix B. Capitalized terms used in this summary and not otherwise defined will have the meanings ascribed to such terms in the Amended Plan.
+The following is a summary of the principal provisions of the Amended Plan.
+A copy of the proposed Amended Plan is attached as Appendix A, with proposed deletions indicated by strike-out and proposed revisions to be made to the 2018 Plan (as amended to date) in the Amended Plan indicated by bold, underlined text.
+The following description of the Amended Plan does not purport to be complete and is qualified in its entirety by reference to Appendix A. Capitalized terms used in this summary and not otherwise defined will have the meanings ascribed to such terms in the Amended Plan.

 Purpose of the Amended Plan.
 The purpose of the Amended Plan is to encourage ownership in the Company by employees, directors and consultants of the Company and its affiliates whose long-term employment by or involvement with the Company is considered essential to our continued progress and, thereby, aligning the interests of the award recipients and stockholders and permitting the award recipients to share in our success.
 The Amended Plan provides an essential component of the total compensation package offered to our employees and other plan participants.
 It reflects the importance we place on motivating employees and other plan participants to achieve superior results over the long-term and paying employees and other plan participants based on such achievements.
-We strongly believe that our equity compensation programs and emphasis on employee and non-employee director stock ownership have been integral to our progress and that a continuation of, and emphasis on, those programs is necessary for us to achieve superior performance in the future.
+We strongly believe that our equity compensation programs and emphasis on employee and non-employee, non Gilead-designated director stock ownership have been integral to our progress and that a continuation of, and emphasis on, those programs is necessary for us to achieve superior performance in the future.
 All of our employees, directors and consultants and those of our affiliates are eligible to participate in the Amended Plan.